clemsonacm/hackpack/CONTRIBUTING.md

 All sections must have:

-- a description
+- a description.
-- reference code showcasing capabilities (only if the section is for a data structure)
+- reference code showcasing capabilities (only if the section is for a data structure).
-- applications for the algorithm/data structure
+- applications for the algorithm/data structure.
-- sample problem using the algorithm/data structure (with sample format and I/O)
+- sample problem using the algorithm/data structure (with sample format and I/O).

 The 'Sectioning' section lists the appropriate sectioning commands to use for each portion of a section.